valtimo-platform/valtimo-documentation/valtimo-implementation/modules/form-flow.md

-# Form links
+# Form flow

 ## Dependencies

-In order to use form links, the form link module needs to be added as a dependency.
+In order to use form flow, the form flow module needs to be added as a dependency.
 The following can be added to your project, depending on whether Maven or Gradle is used:

 ### Backend